 - Equally important is incorporating a variety of ways to practice and review skills, such as review tasks, practice worksheets, math fact drills, flashcards, assessments, centers, etc.

-Tip 3: Make Math Fun & Engaging
+Tip 3: Build Math Fluency by Making Math Fun & Engaging

 Making math fun is important to building math fluency.
 If children enjoy what they are doing in a daily math block, they will be more engaged in lessons.
 They will be eager to listen, try new things, and complete assignments.
 They will learn more if they are having fun.